Device Geometry

 • min and max, the determine the minimun/maximun port widths to be detected.
 This can be either a single float (used for both x and y), a list[float, float] (x and y independently).

-• buffer, that determines how much empty space will be added around the port cross section to properly accomodate mode profiles.
+• port_buffer, that determines how much empty space will be added around the port cross section to properly accomodate mode profiles.

 • It can be a single float, that will be used for both x and y ports extending by the same quantity both width and height;